Student Clubs and University Supports

 - Commuter Services include advocacy and the availability of peer mentoring along with on-campus events/program, posting of activities to a Board, and on-campus lounge space.

-Upon enrollment in Xavier’s Program of Occupational Therapy, students automatically become a part of Xavier’s family.
-Accordingly, support is available throughout a student’s course of study to see each through to graduation.
-Upon degree completion and graduation, students remain part of the Xavier family forever.
+Upon enrollment, students automatically become a part of Xavier’s family.
+Support is ongoing and upon graduation, students remain a part of the Xavier family forever.
 What a great way to start a career!

 Xavier is a Jesuit Catholic university rooted in the liberal arts tradition.
 Our mission is to educate each student intellectually, morally, and spiritually.
 We create learning opportunities through rigorous academic and professional programs integrated with co-curricular engagement.
 In an inclusive environment of open and free inquiry, we prepare students for a world that is increasingly diverse, complex and interdependent.
 Driven by our commitment to educating the whole person, promoting the common good, and serving others, the Xavier community challenges and supports all our members as we cultivate lives of reflection, compassion and informed action.